marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

 I gathered water at the stream before Tule pond and then continued for a few hundred yards to find a place where I could sit in the morning sun and look at the pond.

 I was in no hurry, so I probably spent close to an hour drinking my morning coffee and looking at turtles swimming around in the pond.
-Just as I was getting ready to leave I met the first other hiker in over 20 hours.
+Just as I was getting ready to leave, I met the first other hiker in over 20 hours.
 It's incredible how much solitude you can find so close to a 7 million person metropolitan area.

 <figure>
   <img src="tick-alley.jpg" alt="Tick Alley.">
   <figcaption>Tick Alley.</figcaption>
 </figure>

 After the breakfast, I had one last climb to do before starting the steep descent back down to Hunting Hollow.
-Much of the trail went through thigh-high grass.
-The Permethrin worked.
-I only saw two ticks on me on the entire trip.
+Much of the trail went through thigh-high grass on the second day.
+But the Permethrin worked.
+I only saw two ticks on me on the entire trip and was able to easily brush off both.

 > Switchbacks are for losers.\
 > – Henry Coe trail designer, probably